Glasgow Girls (activists): Depiction in popular culture

 In 2012, the National Theatre of Scotland presented a modern musical at the Citizens Theatre in Glasgow depicting the life of the Glasgow Girls.
 The musical then had a run at Stratford East Theatre in London and returned to the Citizens in 2014 as part of the Glasgow 2014 Cultural Programme.
+Songs for the musical were written by Glaswegian musical artist Soom T.

 BBC Scotland created a new musical television drama which aired on BBC Three on 15 July 2014.
 It won an award for drama at the Royal Television Society Scotland Awards 2014 and best TV drama at the BAFTA Scotland awards in November 2015.